 - Heiskanen V, Hamblin MR. Photobiomodulation: lasers vs. light-emitting diodes? [published correction appears in Photochem Photobiol Sci.
 2018 Oct 31;:].
 Photochem Photobiol Sci.
 2018;17(8):1003–1017.

 - Sinclair R, Murrell D, Spelman L, eta l.
 Clinical Safety and Efficacy of an At-Home, Dual Wavelength Red Light Hair Growth System in Subjects with Androgenetic Alopecia.
 Poster presented at 2020 Winter Clinical Dermatology Conference – Hawaii, Jan 21, 2020 (https://revian.com/wp-content/uploads/2020/01/Clinical-Efficacy-At-Home-Dual-Wavelength-Red-Light-Hair-Growth-System-Subjects-With-Androgenetic-Alopecia.pdf)

 **LOVE OUR CONTENT?
-Want more information on DERMATOLOGY, HAIR, and HAIR REGROWTH TREATMENTS?
 SIGN UP FOR OUR WEEKLY NEWSLETTER HERE**

-Financial disclosures: Dr. Robinson is a speaker for Alastin, Cynosure, ISDIN and Merz and a consultant for Alastin, Allergan, Galderma, Merz, and Skinbetter Science
+Financial disclosures: Dr. Robinson is a speaker for Alastin, Cynosure, ISDIN, and Merz In addition, she is a consultant for Alastin, Allergan, Galderma, Merz, and Skinbetter Science.